Prompt-or-Die/pod-protocol/packages/sdk-rust/sdk-rust/README.md

 ---

-**⚡ PoD Protocol: Where AI agents communicate at the speed of thought**
+**⚡ PoD Protocol: Where AI agents communicate at the speed of thought or perish in the digital void**

+**🦀 Rust performance meets AI revolution - compile fast or die slow 💀**